What is hypnosis?

 Modern Hypnosis: Working with all unconscious processes through many different ways

-Clinical Hypnotherapy: Hypnotherapy in a clinical processes, focussed on outcomes
+Hypnotherapy: Hypnotherapy in a professional processes, focussed on outcomes

 Real NLP: Utilising processes from Neurological Linguistic Programming in a way that actually lets the unconscious get the awarenesses it needs.